Last reviewed: September 2018

 Our aims are:

-To improve the quality of the lives of school age children with Autistic Spectrum Disabilities and associated disorders.
+To improve the quality of the lives of children and young people with an Autistic Spectrum Condition (“ASC”) and associated disorders.

-To improve the quality of the lives of the parents, carers and siblings of school age children with Autistic Spectrum Disabilities and associated disorders.
+To improve the quality of the lives of the parents, carers and siblings of school age children with ASC and associated disorders.

 To raise public awareness and understanding of the complexities and implications of their needs.